ch-apptitude/Backup-exoscale/README.md

 [![N|Solid](https://avatars2.githubusercontent.com/u/6224717?s=200&v=4)](https://apptitude.ch)

 # Snapshot exoscale
-This backup tool is used to make a rotative snapshot on exoscale servers for all our clients
+This backup tool is used to make a rotative snapshot on exoscale servers for all configured client and notify admin when completed

 # Prerequis
 - node 8.9.4
 - forever (for deamon mode)